Information for the Newcomer

-Alcoholics Anonymous is a fellowship of men and women who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from alcoholism.
+Alcoholics Anonymous is a fellowship of people who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from alcoholism.
 The only requirement for membership is a desire to stop drinking.
-There are no dues or fees for AA membership; we are self-supporting through our own contributions.
-AA is not allied with any sect, denomination, politics, organization or institution; does not wish to engage in any controversies; neither endorses nor opposes any causes.
-Our primary purpose is to stay sober and help with alcoholics to achieve sobriety.
+There are no dues or fees for A.A. membership; we are self-supporting through our own contributions.
+A.A. is not allied with any sect, denomination, politics, organization or institution; does not wish to engage in any controversy, neither endorses nor opposes any causes.
+Our primary purpose is to stay sober and help other alcoholics to achieve sobriety.

 Anonymity and its importance

 Many people who feel they are in need of help for alcoholism may be ashamed or embarrassed and don’t want others to know.
 AA seeks to honor those feelings by providing a safe place where only first names are used, and no one will share outside of a meeting who they saw at a meeting.
 Anonymity also serves another purpose and that is to keep our egos in check, create a level field for everyone, and ensure AA’s survival.
 The anonymity statement reads as follows: